 The Department of Health (DH) has recently received notification of a confirmed case of aconitum alkaloid poisoning from the Hospital Authority (HA).
-Without Chinese medicine practitioner (CMP)'s consultation, the patient's relative purchased Chinese medicines in a licensed Chinese herbal medicines (Chm) retailer and decoted the Chinese medicines according to the prescription previously issued to the patient by a CMP.
-The patient developed symptoms including limbs and cheeks numbness after consumption of the herbal broth.
+Without Chinese medicine practitioner (CMP)'s consultation, the patient purchased and decocted Chinese medicines according to the prescription previously issued by a CMP.
+The patient developed symptoms including perioral and limbs numbness after consumption of the herbal broth.
 Then the patient was admitted to a public hospital for treatment and was subsequently discharged.
-Laboratory results from HA showed aconitum alkaloids were detected in the patient's urine and herbal remnant samples.
-Field investigation did not identify gross contamination of related Chinese medicines with aconitum alkaloids.
-The suspected contributing factor for this poisoning event is consumption of cMP.
+Laboratory results from HA showed aconitum alkaloids were detected in the patient's urine sample.
+The suspected contributing factors for this poisoning event are consumption of Chinese medicines without instruction of CMP and overdose of inadequately decocted processed Radix Aconiti Lateralis.